Security & Scams Frequently Asked Questions

 We will never contact a member by email or phone requesting you to provide us with your account information or other personal data.
 Never share your personal username, password, PIN, or account number in unsecured emails or other communications.

-How do I know if an email I received is truly from Freedom First?
+How do I know if an email or text I received is truly from Freedom First?

 The Federal Trade Commission cautions people to be wary if they read content similar to the following examples: